Why study Marine and Mechanical Engineering with Foundation Year at Liverpool John Moores University?

 Fluid Dynamics and Heat Transfer

-The aim of this module is to further develop the essential principles of Fluid Dynamics and Heat Transfer.
+The module aims to further develop your knowledge on the essential principles of Fluid Dynamics and Heat Transfer.

-The aim of the module is to provide an in-depth understanding of advanced engineering materials together with techniques for material property and performance improvements.
+This module provides you with an in-depth understanding of advanced engineering materials together with techniques for material property and performance improvements.

-This module will deliver a broad introduction to industrial automation, and cover policy and logistical considerations that drive process solutions.
-You will work on automation and assembly problems and cultivate a deep understanding of electronic, electrical and pneumatic control.
+This module will deliver a broad course in manufacturing systems, and cover policy and logistical considerations that drive process solutions.
+It will enable you to work on manufacturing systems and assembly problems and cultivate a deep understanding of the systematic practice for current challenges in a modern manufacturing environment.

 Dynamics and Control